weston-ai/api-connectors/README.md

 ## A lightweight framework for building reusable API --> Postgres connectors.

 ### **This repo demonstrates:**
-- pulling real-world data from multiple public APIs on a schedule
+- Pulling real-world data from multiple public APIs on a schedule
-- landing clean data into local and cloud SQL database
+- Landing clean data into local and cloud SQL database
-- keeping the workflow incremental, idempotent, and observable.
+- Keeping the workflow incremental, idempotent, and observable.

 ### **Stack:**
 - Python (requests/httpx)